Create a Cloud File Connector

 Instructions

-To create your connector, we recommend that you first create a sample cloud file connector from the boilerplat and edit the generated files.
+To create your connector, we recommend that you first create a sample cloud file connector from the boilerplate and edit the generated files.
 It’s easier to get all the files and directory structure your connector needs by just using an existing example.

 To create your cloud file connector, do the following steps.